Default S3 method

 - loss

 type of loss to minimize over.
-If
+The default,

 a list of control parameters.